 The Importance of Authenticity:

-- While some people may struggle to live out their beliefs due to a lack of understanding, others like Winston in 1984 may be afraid to reveal who they really are.
+- While some people may struggle to truly comprehend or even accurately live out their beliefs due to a lack of examination, others like Winston in 1984 may be afraid to reveal who they really are.
 While Winston hides his true beliefs out of a fear of imprisonment and death, individuals in modern society may hide who they really are out of a fear of disapproval or relational rejection.
 Failure to meet societal expectations can prevent people from being authentic.
 As Winston confesses both the positive and negative aspects of his inner self, he shows us a valuable part of his humanity.
 In a society that expects perfection, or at least the ruling party’s definition of it, Winston comes to grips with his imperfections.

 - This serves as a lesson to individuals of modern society.
 The individual must determine for herself what is right and wrong and judge herself by that standard.
-The governments of the nations in which that individual chooses to reside will hold that individual to a collective standard of justice along with the rest of the individuals in those nations.
+The governments of the nations in which that individual chooses to reside will hold that individual to a collective standard of justice along with the rest of the people in those nations.
 That individual will likely judge herself imperfect by both the standards of those societies as well as her own standards.
 However, that realization aids in understanding the necessary responsibilities and privileged liberties of living in a mutually beneficial community.
 Realizing one’s imperfections while taking responsibility for one’s actions is an essential part of what it means to be human.

 The Existence of Absolute Truth:

 - Late in the book Winston goes into a self-reflective monologue about the insecurities of truth.
 He wonders if two plus two really equals four.
 He asks what truth really is if it exists in our minds and our minds are only a perception of our surroundings.
 Winston turns to the fundamental laws of the world around him such as the law of gravity to help reinforce his belief that truth exists outside of his own mind.
+But, his questioning of the very existence of truth is apt.
+Ultimately, one may ask if even the existence of truth is a belief that requires faith?

 1984 may be an uncomfortable book to read or listen to at times, but Orwell covers some important concepts.
 The questions and challenges that arise from reading a book like 1984 are more beneficial than the story and its characters.
 The details of this book need not be remembered as long as the general ideas and questions relating to choice, community, and truth are internalized.
 Are people really free to choose?
 What is the individual’s and government’s role in a community?
 Is there such a thing as absolute truth?
 Those are some of the questions that seem to get to the main points of 1984.